 Is your landlord-tenant relationship not working out for you?
 You don’t have to put up with a difficult tenant or worry about litigation.
 As a landlord, you should be aware of your right to pre-terminate a condo lease contract under certain circumstances.
-It’s also important that you know when your tenant may validly seek for early termination of lease agreement.
+It’s also important that you know when your tenant may validly seek for early termination of a lease agreement.

 The lease contract defines your relationship with your tenant.
-It sets both your rights and responsibilities, and the grounds for termination before the expiration of the lease.
+It sets both your rights and responsibilities and the grounds for termination before the expiration of the lease.
 Always refer back to the lease contract when you’re in doubt.
-One important thing you should remember is that the stipulations must conform with the law.
+One important thing you should remember is that the stipulations must conform to the law.
 A stipulation that’s contrary to law, public policy, morals, and good customs cannot be given effect.

 Lease contracts provide for a pre-termination clause that indicates the valid ground each party may invoke, the manner of termination, and possible entitlement to damages.

 Both the landlord and tenant may give cause for early breaking up of the lease.
 The causes may be a violation of the other party’s obligations under laws or breach of any condition or term of the lease contract.